The Hub

 TCI describes 10 core competencies of the implementation support practitioner role.
 These emphasize the technical knowledge and skills required by implementation support practitioners to adequately support implementation.

-Reference documents and other resources
+Publications, reference documents and other resources

 -